Thalassemia

-As of 2015, thalassemia occurs in about 280 million people, with about 439,000 having severe disease.
+The As of 2021 Global Burden of Disease Survey found that 1.31 million people worldwide have severe thalassemia while thalassemia trait occurs in 358 million people, causing 11,100 deaths per annum.
+It is slightly more prevalent in males than females.
 It is most common among people of Greek, Italian, Middle Eastern, South Asian, and African descent.
-Males and females have similar rates of disease.
-It resulted in 16,800 deaths in 2015, down from 36,000 deaths in 1990.
-Those who have minor degrees of thalassemia, similar to those with sickle-cell trait, have some protection against malaria, explaining why they are more common in regions of the world where malaria exists.
+Those who have minor degrees of thalassemia, in common with those who have sickle-cell trait, have some protection against malaria, explaining why sickle-cell trait and thalassemia are historically more common in regions of the world where the risk of malaria is higher.